justinpenner/TalkingLeaves/README.md

 	pip3 install --python-version=3.11.6 --only-binary=:all: --target="/Users/$USER/Library/Application Support/Glyphs 3/Scripts/site-packages" --upgrade hyperglot urlreader pyobjc cocoa-vanilla

 > [!NOTE]
-> * `--python-version` tells pip to find packages for the Python version that you're using in Glyphs.
+> * `--python-version` tells pip to find packages for the Python version that you’re using in Glyphs.
 > * `--only-binary` disallows source packages and is required when using `--python-version`.
 > * `--target` installs the packages in a Glyphs-only location, and keeps them out of your `pip list`.